Fall 2025 course options

 Please note: Course options are subject to change without notice due to changes in planning.
 Please double-check course lists prior to completing your registration to ensure specific courses are still offered.

-FILM-1004-60 Film Genres - Epic
+Film Genres – Epic Films

 This course is designed to develop a critical approach to the medium of film and epic films, to examine individual creative expression in the films of important directors within the genre, to develop the ability to identify technical aspects of film, and to discern mediocre and excellent use of filmmaking technique.
 Students will be required to watch one weekly film outside of class hours.
 Evaluation will be based on in-class quizzes as well as two essays and a final test.
 Some of the films which we will study include Collateral, Gladiator, Dances with Wolves, and Marvel's The Avengers.

-PSYC-1047-60 Human Sexuality
+Human Sexuality

 This course will introduce students to human sexuality with a focus on practical information for everyday living.
-The course will include a broad knowledge base about sexuality by exploring the biological, social, psychological and historical aspects.
-The course will encourage an understanding of the various influences on the development of ones sexual knowledge, attitudes, relationships and behaviours.
+The course will include a broad knowledge base about sexuality by exploring the biological, social, psychological, and historical aspects.
+The course will encourage an understanding of the various influences on the development of one’s sexual knowledge, attitudes, relationships, and behaviours.